 - Module Coordinator INF6060 Information Retrieval: Search Engines and Digital Libraries

 - Research interests

-I am interested in how environment influences the way people interact with, and use, information.
-My research so far has been broadly focused on school children, information seeking and health communication.
+I am also interested in how the environment influences the way people interact with information, what techniques people use to search for information, and how information use can be evaluated in different environments.
+My research so far has been broadly focused on school children, workplace settings, search interfaces and health communication.

 - Effectiveness and efficiency of persuasive space graphics (PSG) in motivating UK primary school children’s hand hygiene.
 International Journal of Environmental Research and Public Health, 17(7).
 View this article in WRRO